Xinma railway station

 Xinma (新馬車站 (Xīnmǎ Chēzhàn)) is a railway station on the Taiwan Railways Administration Yilan line.
 It is located in Su'ao Township, Yilan County, Taiwan.

 History

 The station was opened on 22 November 1920.
+The current station building was opened on 31 December 1970.
+Its distance between Su'aoxin Station is only 0.9km, the shortest distance between railway stations in Taiwan.

-A train derailment occurred near Xinma station on 21 October 2018.
+On 21 October 2018, a train derailment occurred at Xinma Station, killing 18 people and injuring 187.
+Due to the accident, the station was closed to passenger service on 31 May 2022, to reroute the Yilan line to a shallower curve.

 Structure

 Sinma Station has a simple reinforced concrete structure building.
 The station is staffless and managed by nearby Su'aoxin Station.